Wataane/CollabSpace/README.md

 These are available under `/api/documents`.

 ## To Do (Upcoming Work)

-- Add JWT-based authentication
-- Add Kafka for document events
-- Add GraphQL endpoint for analytics
-- Create frontend using React
+- Create frontend
-- Unit testing with JUnit and Mockito
+- Unit testing
-- Create collaboration engine with WebSockets
+- Create collaboration framework
 - Set up deployment using Docker and AWS

 ## Notes